Simple instructions to make Sufganiyot, a traditional jelly doughnut served on Hanukkah.

 Place 1.5 quarts of olive oil in a 3-quart pot.
 I prefer to use olive oil to do my frying, but you can try a different oil instead.
 Set the heat to medium-high until the temperature reaches 350°F. If you don’t have a thermometer, you can place a small piece of dough in the pot and wait for it to brown and rise to the top.
 Using a slotted spatula, transfer the dough to the oil, one at a time.
 You can do fry two at a time.
 Fry until the bottoms are golden brown, about 1 minute.
 Carefully flip and fry until the second side is golden brown, about 1 minute more.
 Transfer each one to a baking sheet with a wire cooling rack set inside to cool.

-Place the Smucker’s Fruit & Honey Triple Berry Fruit Spread in a piping bag fitted with a 1/4-inch tip.
+Place your favorite flavor jelly in a piping bag fitted with a 1/4-inch tip.
 Using a paring knife, stab a hole in the side of each doughnut to form a pocket.
 Place the top of the piping bag into the pocket and pipe about 1 teaspoon of fruit spread inside.

 Make these delicious fried doughnuts part of your annual Hanukkah traditions, along with eating some delicious latkes, lighting the candles, and reading holiday books to your children.
 It’s a wonderful way to celebrate as a family.